 What You See Is What You Get

-Current offers FDIC-insured checking accounts for up to $250,000 per account holder.
+Current is not a bank, but rather a neobank that offers a Current personal account secured up to $250,000.
 It uses the latest technology to protect consumers’ information and transactions, while its mobile app boasts additional security features, such as fingerprint and facial recognition.

 Current offers Visa debit cards with many advantages, such as cash rewards and gas hold refunds.
-Read our Current card review for the complete list of benefits.
+Be sure to read our Current card review for the complete list of benefits.

 Who is the Current owned by?